WeWork is hiring, mentoring, and training 1,500 refugees

 The refugees that have been hired have been likely to stay on the job.
 At the moment, the retention rate is around 80%.
 The company has taken a few measures to help welcome new arrivals, including monthly lunches that introduce refugee workers to others on staff, and mentorship programs that pair refugees in the coding program with both technical and non-technical team members.
 It plans to use its space to host more English lessons.
 Diallo says that he has recommended the job to other refugees.

-WeWork is now expanding the program to the U.K., where it will partner with Breaking Barriers, an employment service for refugees, which will offer English classes in WeWork spaces across London.
+WeWork is now expanding their program in the U.K., where it will now partner with Breaking Barriers, an employment service for refugees, which will offer English classes in WeWork spaces across London.
 In Latin America, WeWork will begin hiring refugees in Brazil and Colombia, where an influx of people are fleeing from Venezuela.

 As the company hires more refugees, it’s getting better at “identifying non-traditional experiences and skills and mapping them to current functions and roles,” Al-Shawaf says.
 The same is true as it hires veterans.
 “It’s helping us as a company to understand how do we bring in diverse talent everywhere, and really be able to cement what we’re building here, which has to be a welcoming community for everyone.”